Get Your Consumer Dispute Case Packet — Resolve It in 30-90 Days

 Feeling wronged, Emily filed a demand for arbitration with the Pennsylvania Consumer Arbitration Board on February 10, 2024, seeking either a full refund or replacement and compensation for spoiled groceries, totaling $3,000.

 The Arbitration Process: The arbitration hearing took place on March 20, 2024, held virtually due to ongoing pandemic concerns.
-The arbitrator, Sarah Mitchell, listened to both sides.
+The arbitrator, the claimant, listened to both sides.
 Emily testified with detailed accounts of spoiled food, repair delays, and emotional distress from the appliance’s failure affecting her busy household.
 Franklin Appliances’ representative argued the unit was functioning correctly after repairs and that Emily had declined an extended warranty which covered further damages.

 Emily presented receipts—including grocery bills totaling $450 directly attributed to spoiled food—and technician reports documenting recurring issues.
 Franklin offered a partial credit of $700 towards future purchases but refused a full resolution.